 The problem is, people love Star Trek.
 People loved the utopian-minded original series so much they resurrected it after it was canceled, rewatching it in syndication, gathering at conventions, and eventually inspiring the movies, spin-offs, and novels that turned the show into a universe.
 These same people went on loving Star Trek even after the TV series based in that universe stopped being good or popular, even after the J.J.
 Abrams–led reboot movies turned into action flicks that lacked the peace, love, and understanding of the original.
 Some of them made their own versions of Star Trek, fan films that were mostly pretty amateurish but made with love.
 Some people didn't go that far but kept going to conventions and passing down their devotion to their children.
 As fandoms go, Trekkers can be pretty high-minded: When a woman made headlines in 1996 for wearing a Star Trek uniform while serving on a jury, CNN reported that she liked the show "because it promotes inclusion, tolerance, peace, and faith in humankind.

-The group of fans, Axanar Productions, raised over $1 million through crowdfunding last year; executive producer Alec Peters told the Wrap last year, "Although we fall under the fan movie, we've tried to make the product as good as [what's] coming out of the studio."
+It's hard to love something fully when it belongs to someone else, however, and that's really where the problems begin.
+The conflict between love and property, or between art and capitalism, has resulted in a lawsuit brought by CBS and Paramount (the companies that own the Star Trek franchise's intellectual property) against a well-funded group of fans who planned to make a Star Trek feature film.
+The suit may have been intended merely to protect Trek IP and shut down an unauthorized production, but it has now sparked a fairly esoteric debate over whether its possible to own a fictional language and highlighted a fundamental conflict between Trekkers and the corporations that control Star Trek.The group of fans, Axanar Productions, raised over $1 million through crowdfunding last year; executive producer Alec Peters told the Wrap last year, "Although we fall under the fan movie, we've tried to make the product as good as [what's] coming out of the studio."
 A 20-minute short the group created, Prelude to Axanar, came out in 2014 and has over 2 million views on YouTube.
 It does indeed look pretty good, even if the computer animation is cheesy, and it features uniforms, logos, characters, and even actors who appeared in various official Star Trek franchises.
 CBS/Paramount has detailed a list of alleged copyright violations in response to a request from Axanar's lawyer, but the strangest and most far-reaching claim is that the Klingon language itself—known as tlhIngan Hol—is a copyrighted work.